Skip to content ↓

 Maths

-In autumn term, year 1 explore the place value of numbers to 10.
-The children sort objects into groups, represent numbers using manipulatives and explore the concepts of one more, one less, greater than, less than and equal to.
-Once solid in their understanding, we move on to exploring addition and subtraction.
+In Autumn term, year 1 explored the place value of numbers to 10.
+The children sorted objects into groups, represented numbers using manipulatives and explored the concepts of one more, one less, greater than, less than and equal to.
+Once solid in their understanding, we moved on to exploring addition and subtraction.
+In Autumn 2 we consolidated our learning on addition before moving on to subtraction.
+We finished the half term learning about 2D and 3D shapes - recognising and naming different shapes as well as sorting them, stacking them and generating patterns.

 History

-Year 1 begin their learning in History by exploring the concept of past and present, looking at a timeline of their lives so far.
-The children explore how they have changed over time and the sequence of events in their life.
-We explore our family trees and represent our families in this way, before looking at the family tree of King Charles III.
+Year 1 began their learning in History in Autumn 1 by exploring the concept of past and present, looking at a timeline of their lives so far.
+The children explored how they have changed over time and the sequence of events in their life.
+We explored our family trees and represented our families in this way, before looking at the family tree of King Charles III.
+The children did a fantastic job creating their own family trees, working with parents and grandparents, and using timelines throughout our learning.

 Science